-Section 4.6.4 of [SPF] describes a DNS-based denial-of-service attack for verifiers that attempt DNS-based identity verification of arriving client connections.
+Section 4.6.4 of [SPF] observes that limits are necessary on recursive evaluations of SPF records in order to avoid abuse of or attacks on the DNS when verifying arriving client connections.
 A verifier wishing to do this check and report this information needs to take care not to go to unbounded lengths to resolve "A" and "PTR" queries.
 MUAs or other filters making use of an "iprev" result specified by this document need to be aware of the algorithm used by the verifier reporting the result and, especially, its limitations.